A Step-By-Step Guide to The Google Analytics Audit Checklist

 7. Custom Dimensions:

 Custom dimensions allow you to improve the granularity and quality of the data you collect in GTM.
 That’s why I always look to configure some of the 13 useful custom dimensions in Simo’s post.
-For example, the Hit Timestamp dimension outputs local time and the Session ID allows you to aggregate all related hits directly into your data reports.
+For example, the Hit Timestamp dimension outputs local time.
+The Session ID allows you to aggregate all related hits directly into your data reports.

 Other custom dimensions you should consider include:

-User ID – An ID which is linked to the logged in user.
+- An ID which is linked to the user.

-GTM Container ID – Capturing the container ID assists with identifying valid hits from spam, and it is useful when you have multiple containers on the same site.
+- Capturing the container ID assists with identifying valid hits from spam.
+It is useful when you have multiple containers on the same site.
 It’s also handy when you have both GA and GTM script running in parallel.

-I have included these custom dimensions in the GTM container template which you can download in my post how to migrate to Google Tag Manager for Google Analytics.
+I have included these custom dimensions in the GTM container template.
+You can download them in my post how to migrate to Google Tag Manager for Google Analytics.

 8. Custom Metrics:

-Custom metrics are important because they enable you to create unique metrics that are tailored to your site’s individual reporting needs (e.g. form submission or add to basket).
-Custom metrics are also required if you wish to created calculated metrics to measure conversion rates for items such as account creation, form completion, and transactions.
+These are important because they enable you to create unique metrics that are for your site’s individual reporting needs (e.g. form submission or add to basket).
+Custom metrics are also required if you wish to create metrics that measure conversion rates for items.
+Such as account creation, form completion, and also transactions.
 To learn how to create custom metrics in GTM read my post.
 You will also need to check they have been configured in Google Analytics.

 Creating a Custom Metric in GTM